Stanford Associated Religions (SAR)

 Korean Bible Study and Koinonia (KBSK)

 Korean Bible Study gathers weekly to study bible in Korean.
 KBSK shares food, then have praise time.
 We then have a discussion time on a specific topic or passages from the bible.
+This group is affiliated with Bridgeway Church of Silicon Valley.

 Latter-Day Saint Student Association (LDSSA)